Dive sites Menorca: So much to explore!

 Los Bloques *

-After entering a beautiful protected cove in Cala'n Blanes, we find ourselves on a sandy sea-bottom with large boulders and rocks on both sides, searching for camouflaged spider crabs.
-Swimming towards the sea, the depth of the cove gradually drops down from 3 to 10 metres, upon where we reach an imposing drop-off to 18 metres.
+We jump into the water in a beautiful sheltered bay in Cala'n Blanes.
+Swimming towards the sea, the depth of the bay gradually goes from 3 to 10 metres, after which we reach an impressive abyss at 18 metres.
 Going to the left, we see several groups of huge boulders, that reach from 18 to 7 metres.
 On the way we can find octopus, moray eels and nudibranchs, while the boulders are a gathering point for large schools of fish and barracudas.
 Visibility here is often excellent and with some luck we can even spot large tuna!

 Faro d'Artrutx *